Education, Health and Care Plans

-Health: For health care provision specified in the EHC plan, the CCG (or where relevant NHS England) must ensure that it is made available to the child or young person.
+Health: For health care provision specified in the EHC plan, the ICB (Intergrated Care Board) previously known as the CCG, (or where relevant NHS England) must ensure that it is made available to the child or young person.

 I had such a great experience myself with the support you have provided for me and my son and learned a fair bit along the way”